 - A Latin American conglomerate in an ICC arbitration seated in New York against a European manufacturer arising out of a contractual obligation to fund a separate arbitration proceeding (New York law).

-- A multiparty claim against a Russian businessman in a $1 billion LCIA arbitration arising from alleged breaches of a shareholders agreement; this involved proceedings in the London High Court, Cyprus, and in international arbitration.
+- A multiparty claim against a Russian businessman in a $1 billion LCIA arbitration arising from alleged breaches of a shareholders agreement; this involved proceedings in the London High Court, Cyprus and international arbitration.

 - A major Mexican cement manufacturer and its Indonesian and Philippine affiliates in an ICC arbitration arising out of a breach of shareholders agreement concerning buy-back provisions and the valuation of shares.